Testing & Treating Patients

 A self- assessment tool from the Ministry of Health is available at https://covid19.thrive.health/

 If you have questions related to COVID-19 you can also call 1-888-268-4319 (1-888-COVID19) between 7:30 a.m. and 8 p.m. daily.

 - Should I test all patients with influenza-like illness symptoms for COVID-19?

-- Part of an investigation of a cluster or outbreak as determined by the Medical Health Officer
+- Patients who are part of an investigation of a cluster or outbreak as determined by the Medical Health Officer

 - Will staff be informed if their patient tests positive?